diningphil/E-CGMM/README.md

 This repo builds upon [PyDGN](https://github.com/diningphil/PyDGN), a framework to easily develop and test new DGNs.
 See how to construct your dataset and then train your model there.

 This repo assumes PyDGN 1.0.3 is used.
-Compatibility with future versions is not guaranteed.
+Compatibility with future versions is not guaranteed, e.g., custom metrics need to be slightly modified starting from PyDGN 1.2.0.

 The evaluation is carried out in two steps:
 - Generate the unsupervised graph embeddings